HaMerotz LaMillion 2: Development and filming

 The Starting Line of the second season of HaMerotz LaMillion was at Jerusalem's Teddy Stadium.

-In April 2009, during the airing of the show, Reshet had begun preparations for a second season.
+In April 2009, during the airing of the first season, Reshet had begun preparations for a second season.
 They considered producing a celebrity edition of the show that would have raised the price of producing the show.
 Reshet had consulted with CBS and agreed it would film two more seasons at the same time to save expenses, a celebrity and non-celebrity editions.
 Despite this, on 20 December 2009, Reshet announced that it had cancelled the show.
 However, in September 2010, Reshet reconsidered, and Channel 2 greenlit the second season on 20 September 2010.
 On 11 February 2011, Ron Shahar was announced as the show's new host, replacing Raz Meirman.

 Most filming was done in a 28-day period from 30 March to 26 April 2011, with the last leg taped on 11 January 2012.
 The second season spanned nine countries.
 Eight were previously unvisited, including Croatia, the Czech Republic, Hungary, Poland, Singapore, Sri Lanka and Thailand, as well as the first visit by an Amazing Race franchise to Bosnia and Herzegovina.
 China was the only previously visited nation from the previous season featured on this season.

 This season introduced a franchise-first twist for the Yield and U-Turn, dubbed as a "Yield/U-Turn Vote", where during a certain point on the leg, each team could cast a vote against one team on whom they wished to Yield (which was held at the Pit Stop) or U-Turn (held during the Detour) depending on the leg.
 Teams (and any multiple teams in the event of a tie) who received more votes would be subjected to a Yield/U-Turn.
 This season also featured its first double elimination in the Israeli series when in one leg, two teams were eliminated: one at the airport in Israel, and the other at the end of the leg.
-This season also introduced the Double Battle where teams had to compete head-to-head in a pre-determined challenge, where winning teams can move on to the next challenge, while the losing team had to wait for new challengers.
-The team who lost the last "Double Battle" would face a time penalty.
+This season also introduced the Duel where teams had to compete head-to-head in a pre-determined challenge, where winning teams can move on to the next challenge, while the losing team had to wait for new challengers.
+The team who lost the last "Duel" would face a time penalty.

 Croatian-born Israeli former footballer Đovani Roso appeared as a Pit Stop greeter during Leg 3 in Dubrovnik, Croatia.